dakom/dotfiles/Windows.md

 **SSH Config**
 * Add SSH keys: https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/
+* Set ssh-agent to start automatically (in windows services: OpenSSH agent)
 * Make sure SSH is all good (might only need to add passphrase once for ssh agent?)
-* Set ssh-agent to start manually...
-I think, might need to double-check that

 **Git config**
 * Do the following: